sakshamaagarwal/Game/README.md

 # 🎮 2-Player Shooter Game (C++ Console Game)

 This is a simple C++ console-based 2-player shooting game built using only standard libraries like `<windows.h>`, `<conio.h>`, and `<iostream>`.
-It's a fun project that I created with the help of ChatGPT, and though it's not perfect yet, it's been an exciting learning journey! 🚀
+It's a fun project that I created as a way to practice real-time logic and game mechanics.

 ---

 ## 🧪 Current Status

-The current version (`game`) is playable but still has a few bugs and performance issues.
-I plan to polish it in future updates.
+The main game file (`game`) is **bug-free and runs smoothly**, but it does **not include** timer or score calculation features yet.

-I've also created a beta version (`game2_beta`) that includes:
+There is also a beta version (`game2_beta`) which includes:
-- ⏱️ A working game timer
+- ⏱️ Timer system
 - 🏆 Score tracking for both players

-However, it's not completely smooth or bug-free at the moment.
+⚠️ `game2_beta` was made with help from **ChatGPT**, and while it introduces timer and scoring, it still has a few bugs and performance issues.

+Both `game_file_for_pr` and `game2_beta` have the same code and are open for contributions.

 ---

+## 🎯 Game Rules & Features

+- 2-player real-time shooting game in console
+- Bombs spawn randomly and explode on bullet collision
+- Side-bomb effect (mini explosions on either side)
+- Player A controls: `W A S D` to move, `F` to shoot
+- Player B controls: `I J K L` to move, `H` to shoot
+- If a player is hit by a bomb or its fragments, they are eliminated
+- Last player standing wins the game
+- In beta: Highest score at the end of the timer wins

+---

 ## 📅 Future Plans

-I plan to work on a more refined version (`game2_beta`) possibly in **2026 or 2027**, once I’ve gained more experience and improved my coding skills for internships and real-world projects.

-Here's what I'm planning for future updates:
+I plan to expand the game in **2026 or 2027** with features like:
 - 💥 Power-ups (shields, rapid fire, speed boost)
-- ❤️ Health and healing system
+- ❤️ Health system & healing pickups
-- 🤖 AI-controlled bot enemy
+- 🤖 AI enemy bots
-- 🧨 Multi-hit bombs with cool animations
+- 🧨 Multi-hit bombs with larger explosions
-- 🎨 Smoother animations and better visual effects
+- 🎨 Visual animations and particle effects
-- 🎵 Realistic sound effects (using audio files instead of `Beep()`)
+- 🎵 Real sound effects using audio files

 ---

 ## 🤝 Want to Contribute?

-If you're interested in fixing bugs or adding features to the game, contributions are **most welcome**! 🎉
+If you're interested in fixing bugs or adding features to the game, you're **most welcome**!
-You can work on either:
+You can contribute to:
-- `game2_beta` – the timer + score version
+- `game2_beta` – includes timer and score but needs improvements
-- `game_file_for_pr` – same as above, intended for contributions
+- `game_file_for_pr` – same as above, intended for pull requests

-Feel free to fork the repo and open a pull request!
+Fork the repo and submit a PR!

 ---

 ## 🙏 Final Note

-I'm currently focusing on improving my overall coding skills and preparing for internships.
-Once I’ve built stronger fundamentals, I’ll return to make this game more powerful, smoother, and even more fun to play.
+I'm currently focusing on **DSA and internship preparation**, so major updates will come later.

-Thanks for checking out the project! ❤️
+Thanks for checking out the project — I hope you enjoy it! ❤️